kendallmiller/kendallmiller.github.io/_posts/2023-07-03-minimizing-waste-in-your-saas.md

 {% include series-list.html %}

 If you want to put lean thinking into practice in your day-to-day technical work, [The DevOps Handbook](https://a.co/d/9lBeOaZ) is a great way to start.
-It's important to not blindly adopt any particular practice from it but read through the goals and tradeoffs and use it for ideas on what can help and why.
+It's important to not blindly adopt any particular practice from it but to read through the goals and tradeoffs and use it for ideas on what can help and why.